 8. Fiskidagurinn mikli (mid-August)

 When the Great Fish Day was first underway, it lasted only a single day, but popularity over the years made it flourish, and the festival is now a multi-day festival starting on a Wednesday evening and wrapping up Sunday night.
-The main draw of the festival is the vast seafood buffet, a whopping eight meters long and serving up haddock, cod, salmon, and all the freshest fish and seafood from the area.
+The festival’s main draw is the vast seafood buffet, a whopping eight meters long and serving up haddock, cod, salmon, and all the freshest fish and seafood from the area.
 Try the plokkfiskur, a fish stew, for an authentic taste of Iceland.

 9. Réttir: the annual rounding-up of the sheep (all throughout September)